PhilErm/SSS_Custom/README.md

 1. Adjust parameters in 'parameters.R'.
 2. Run simulations by running entirety of 'runModel.R'.
 3. View outputs by running entirety of 'figs.R'.

+## To-dos

+* Implement Schaefer catch function.
+* Move replicated code into functions.
+* Alter model internals so that changes in spatial allocation of pressure on fished species change spatial allocation of pressure on other species.
+* Rewrite functions to remove i, j, etc. from arguments.